-- Home visiting or center-based services and programming for low-income infants, toddlers, pregnant women and their families that support child development, parenting skills and self-sufficiency.
+- Home visiting or center-based services and programs for low-income families with infants and toddlers that support child development, parenting skills and self-sufficiency.

 - Head Start (3 through 5 years)

-- Services and programming that prepare low-income preschool children and their families for transition to public school kindergarten and support child development, parenting skills and self-sufficiency.
+- Services and programs that prepare low-income families with preschool children (ages 3 - 5) for their transition to public school kindergarten and to support child development, parenting skills and self-sufficiency.

 - Health Care Providers/Clinics

-- Visiting a health care provider for routine, well-child checkups is a great opportunity for parents to receive information about immunizations, healthy food choices, ways to keep children active, and tips to help children get ready for school.
+Visiting a health care provider for routine, well-child checkups is a great opportunity for parents to receive information about immunizations, healthy food choices, ways to keep children active, and tips to help children get ready for school.
 It is also a perfect time for parents and children to ask questions about any development, behavior, or mental health concerns.
-If a child is uninsured or insurance status is not known, contact the local county or tribal C&TC Coordinator for help finding a clinic.

 - Need help finding health insurance?